 How Often Do Babies Urinate?

 So, if you’re aiming to change after every pee, how often can you expect it?

 Newborns pee a lot.
 You can expect to be changing a newborn about every two hours, with some babies even wetting more often than that for a few weeks.
 They just have tiny bladders and are always eating.

 As baby grows, that number will slowly decline, with the average toddler going about 6-8 times per day.
 Every baby is different, but most fall into a rhythm and if you can get in-tune with it, you’ll be able to predict when that diaper will feel stiff.

 How Do I Know When a Cloth Diaper is Soiled?

-I don’t know what it is, but a poop in a disposable diaper smells about 8,000 times worse than one in a cloth diaper (excepting of course those occasional vile poops that make you think back to what you fed that poor child yesterday).
+I don’t know what it is, but poop in a disposable diaper smells about 8,000 times worse than one in a cloth diaper (except of course those occasional vile poops that make you think back to what you fed that poor child yesterday).

 With a cloth diaper, the smell of that number two may not be present until after you take off the diaper, so doing a visual check or watching for the signs of a bowel movement happening is usually your best bet.